 - 3 tablespoons Italian tomato paste from a tube plus 4 tablespoons of water

 - Salt and freshly ground white pepper to taste

 Melt butter in a pan large enough to also hold the cooked pasta.
 Add the chili pepper, saute for 2 to 3 minutes.

 Add tomato paste and water.
 Simmer over low heat for 5 minutes stirring frequently with a wooden spoon to prevent it from sticking to pan and burning.
 If need be, add more water.

 Add the vodka; simmer for about 3 minutes more.

 Cook pasta in boiling salted water according to package directions.
-When pasta is just about ready (about 9 minutes), add the cream or half & half to the heated tomato mixture, stirring.
+When pasta is just about ready (about 9 minutes), add the cream to the heated tomato mixture, stirring.